-The purchase period for the credit union investor expires on November 21, 2020, with automatic one-year extensions available until the purchase commitment is fulfilled.
-As of March 31, 2020, the remaining purchase commitment from the credit union investor is approximately \$11.6 million.
+The initial purchase period for the credit union investor expired on November 21, 2020, with automatic one-year extensions available until the purchase commitment is fulfilled.
+As of March 31, 2021 and 2020, the remaining purchase commitment available from the credit union investor was approximately \$8.8 million and \$11.6 million, respectively.